Kim Koppelman

-Kim Koppelman is a former state legislator who served in North Dakota House of Representatives from 1994-2022 and a candidate for United States House of Representatives in 2012.
+Kim Koppelman is a former state legislator who served in North Dakota House of Representatives from 1994 to 2022 and a candidate for United States House of Representatives in 2012.
 He was also Speaker of the North Dakota House of Representatives for the last two years of his tenure.
 He was also the president and CEO of Koppelman & Associates, LLC, an advertising, marketing and public relations agency.

 Early life and education

 Kim Koppelman was born on 16 October 1956 in Breckenridge, Minnesota.
 Koppelman received his BS from North Dakota State College of Science in 1976.

 Career

 Koppelman held the position of director of advertising, marketing and public relations, C.R.
 Limited, from 1982 till 1984 when he would go on to serve as the president and CEO of his own advertising firm Koppelman and Associates from 1984 till it closed an unknown date.

 Koppelman served as the national chair of the Council of State Governments in 2008.